 Our aim is to provide an “authentic Italian experience” by travelling to charming cities, towns and villages especially selected for their beauty, cultural significance and idyllic locations.
 We will head off the major tourist routes on short established walks and hikes through some of the prettiest hamlets and countryside Italy has to offer allowing us to discover authentic local cultures and delights.

 Our tour is big on discoveryâ€¦ and small in size (maximum of 16 on tour).
 We not only see different sights but see them differently in ways that most other tourists donâ€™t get to experience.
 Along with the must-see sights, we visit off-the-beaten path gems experiencing special moments and enjoying encounters with locals that will enrich your trip to Italy.

-2018 Program – Next year we will be extending this tour by one night to include an extra day and dinner in the beautiful Cinque Terre region.Â Registrations of interest are now open for our 2018 x 18 Day Tour dates as follows;
+2018 Program – Next year we will be extending this tour by one night to include an extra day and dinner in the stunning Cinque Terre and Italian Riviera region.Â Bookings now open for our 2018 x 18 Day Tour dates as follows;

 Tour 1/2018; 14th-31st May.